jeoliva222/DND-Game/README.md

 # DND-Game
 A simple turn-based Java adventure game.
 Code by Jackson Oliva.

-You play a frog, enslaved and emprisoned.
+You play a frog, enslaved and imprisoned.
 Escape your confines and claim your sweet revenge!

 Controls:

 WASD / Arrow Keys = Move/Attack

-Spacebar = Charge weapon / Pass turn
+Spacebar = Charge weapons / Pass turn

 Z and X = Swap inventory slots